kirushyk/le/README.md

 ### From Source

+You will need C11 compiler.
+If you want Python bindings you should have C++14 compiler and [Pybind11](https://github.com/pybind/pybind11) installed.
 [Meson Build system](https://mesonbuild.com) is used to automate building and installation.
 To create build directory, type:

     meson {source_directory_name} {build_directory_name}